-- Status seeing that others value us for our contribution. - Community to feel connected and a sense of belonging to the wider group. - Emotional connection closer relationships to a few individuals so that we feel accepted. - Privacy time to reflect and think our own thoughts. - Achievement a sense that we are stretching ourselves and developing. - Meaning what gets us up in the morning, often met through being needed by others or by being part of something important.
+- Attention both giving and receiving in order to feel seen by those around us. - Status seeing that others value us for our contribution. - Community to feel connected and a sense of belonging to the wider group. - Emotional connection closer relationships to a few individuals so that we feel accepted. - Privacy time to reflect and think our own thoughts. - Achievement a sense that we are stretching ourselves and developing. - Meaning what gets us up in the morning, often met through being needed by others or by being part of something important.